Kim Kardashian and More Stars Can't Get Enough of Madonna's Madame X Tour

 Instagram / Madonna

-It's official: Kim Kardashian, Taylor Swift and more tops are crazy for Madonna.
+It's official: Kim Kardashian, Taylor Swift and more top stars are crazy for Madonna.

-The OG Queen of Pop began her Madame X tour in September and since then, many stars have attended her shows.
+The OG Queen began her critically acclaimed Madame X tour in September and since then, many A-listers have attended her shows.
 She recently began two-week a concert residency at Los Angeles' Wiltern Theatre.
 Kim and sister Kourtney Kardashian attended a show there on Wednesday.
 At one point, Madonna stepped offstage and sat next to Kim.
 She posted on her Instagram Story a video of their mid-show interaction.

 "Do you mind if I sit down?"
 Madonna asked.
 "Thank you so much.
 Just for a moment."